Alice Randall: Fiction

 Her first novel The Wind Done Gone, is a reinterpretation and parody of Margaret Mitchell's 1936 novel Gone with the Wind.
-The Wind Done Gone essentially tells the same story as Gone with the Wind but from the viewpoint of Scarlett O'Hara's half-sister Cynara, a mulatto slave on Scarlett's plantation.
+The Wind Done Gone retells Gone with the Wind from the viewpoint of Scarlett O'Hara's half-sister Cynara, a mulatto slave on Scarlett's plantation.

-Randall and her publishing company, Houghton Mifflin, were sued in April 2001 by Mitchell's estate on the grounds that The Wind Done Gone infringed the copyright of Gone with the Wind.
+Randall and the publishing company of The Wind Done Gone, Houghton Mifflin, were sued in April 2001 by the Mitchell Estate on the grounds that The Wind Done Gone infringed the copyright of Gone with the Wind.
 The lawsuit, Suntrust v.
-Houghton Mifflin Co., was eventually settled, allowing The Wind Done Gone to be published with the addition of a label describing it as "An Unauthorized Parody".
+Houghton Mifflin Co., was settled, allowing The Wind Done Gone to be published on the condition of a label of "An Unauthorized Parody".
 In addition, Houghton Mifflin agreed to make a financial contribution to the Morehouse College, a historically black education institution in Atlanta supported by the Mitchell estate.
 The novel became a New York Times bestseller.

-Randall's second novel, Pushkin and the Queen of Spades, was named as one of The Washington Posts "Best fiction of 2004."
+Randall's second novel, Pushkin and the Queen of Spades, was named as one of The Washington Posts "Best Fiction of 2004."

 Non-fiction

-Published by Random House in 2015, the cookbook Soul Food Love was co-written by Randall and her daughter, the author and poet, Caroline Randall Williams.
+Published by Random House in 2015, the cookbook "Soul Food Love" was co-written by Randall and her daughter, Caroline Randall Williams, an author and poet.
+Alice Randall and Caroline Randall Williams wrote the cookbook to inspire healthy living in their lives and in the African American community, by reducing fats and sugars, while paying homage to traditional soul food.
 In February 2016, the book received the 2016 NAACP Image Award for Literature (Instructional).

 In 2006, Alice Randall also wrote My Country Roots, alongside Carter and Courtney Little.
 She published this non-fiction piece in Nashville, by Naked Ink.

+In 2024, Alice Randall released *My Black Country: A Journey Through Country Music's Black Past, Present, and Future through Atria/Black Privilege Publishing.
+A companion album, *My Black Country - The Songs of Alice Randall - Various Artists - CD was released by Oh Boy Records.

+Production

+Randall wrote and produced the pilot of the television movie XXX's and OOO's, a film about four ex-wives of country music singers, on CBS in 1994.
+The 1 hour and 50 minute film was directed by Allan Arkush and co-written by John Wilder.

+Education

+Randall is now a professor at Vanderbilt University, where she resides as a writer-in-residence and serves as the Andrew W. Mellon Chair in the Humanities.
+At Vanderbilt, she specializes in soul food, African American children's literature, African American film, and creative writing.
+She teaches courses including lectures on "Country Lyric in American Culture" and "Soul Food as Text and In Text".
+While at Vanderbilt, she is working on using the arts in the American health disparity as well as the international health disparity.